jpenna/end-war/README.md

 - On each user interaction, grow the territories's population and start a new war randomly, so the world is always at war.
 This can be done asynchronously by keeping an incrementing `epoch` and a value for the last time the territory is interacted with.
 Also add an `updateTerritory` function to update the territory's stats.
 - Keep the wars ongoing (with the use of the `epoch` variable mentioned above) and allow users to invest in the territories to help them win the war or assume defeat.
 - Allow for the rise of new territories out of the ashes of the old ones.

+## Bugs (Fixes for a v3)

+- The power of the territories is not being updated after a war.